openshift/openshift-origin-design/web-console/Storage/OB-OB-Lifecycle-Management/OB-OBC-Lifecycle.md

 * Secret
 * Status
 * Storage class
+* Used (showing only the usage without any indication of the total capacity)
 * Object Bucket that was created by this claim

 Object bucket claim data (for application consumption):